 EZ Flash 2 is a user-friendly BIOS update utility.
 Simply press the predefined hotkey to launch the utility and update the BIOS without entering the OS.
 Update your BIOS easily without preparing a bootable diskette or using an OS-based flash utility.
-See page 4-5 and 4-33 for details.
+See pages 4-5 and 4-34 for details.

-ASUS AI Slot Detector
+ASUS At Slot Detector